mridoni/gixsql/README.md

            EXEC SQL EXECUTE SQLSTMT1 USING :T1, :T2 END-EXEC.
 ```

-`EXECUTE IMMEDIATE` is also supported (as is the case above, you can use literals or host references):
+`EXECUTE IMMEDIATE` is also supported (as with the case above, you can use literals or host references):

 ```
            EXEC SQL EXECUTE IMMEDIATE